smartrent/tortoise311/docs/connecting_to_a_mqtt_broker.md

 to let the broker know that it is still alive.
-The keep alive value is given as an integer, describing time in seconds between keep alive messages, and should be set depending on factors such as power consumption, network bandwidth, etc. Per default Tortoise will send a keep alive message every 60 seconds, which is a reasonable value for most installations.
+The keep alive value is given as an integer, describing time in seconds between keep alive messages, and should be set depending on factors such as power consumption, network bandwidth, etc. Per default Tortoise311 will send a keep alive message every 60 seconds, which is a reasonable value for most installations.
 The allowed maximum value is `65_535`, which is 18 hours, 12 minutes, and 15 seconds; most would consider this a bit too